Bolivia entry requirements for Zimbabwe passport holders

 May be checked

-Zimbabwean passport holders can get a visa on arrival in Bolivia.
-Just show up at the airport or land border with the right documents and pay the fee.
-As of 2026, this is the standard process for Zimbabwean citizens.
+Zimbabwean passport holders can get a visa on arrival in Bolivia, so you don't need to visit an embassy before you travel.
+The process is straightforward at major airports, but you'll need to have the right documents and cash ready.
+As of 2026, this is still the standard procedure.

 Entry requirements